scrambledeggs/booky-go-common/idempotency/README.md

 ## Features

-- Automatic detection of duplicate requests based on request body
+- Automatic detection of duplicate requests based on request body and configurable headers
 - Configurable expiration time for idempotency records
 - DynamoDB-based persistence layer for tracking request status
 - Support for both AWS-hosted and local DynamoDB instances